-The house I bought last September is the first I have owned as a single woman.
-Although my ex and I remain good friends, he lives in another country and is not available to come and fix a leaky faucet or a door that just won’t close properly – let alone tackle major renovations – so buying what is commonly known as “a bit of a fixer-upper” took a leap of faith on my part.
+The house I bought after my divorce is the first I have owned as a single woman.
+Although my ex-husband and I are on friendly terms, he lives in another country and is not available to come and fix a leaky faucet or a door that just won’t close properly – let alone tackle major renovations – so buying what is commonly known as “a bit of a fixer-upper” took a leap of faith on my part.
 The biggest leap was to have faith in myself: that with the support of friends and family, I could handle whatever the house would throw at me.
 My house, a lovely old Victorian on a quiet tree-lined street, was built to stand forever – but in the last hundred years or so, past owners made a series of Very Bad Renovation Mistakes, which I discovered when I decided to renovate my kitchen.

 The original kitchen was one of the worst I’d ever seen – it reminded me of a bad basement apartment from my college days.
 So I decided that I would tear it out and replace it with a do-it-yourself IKEA kitchen.
 My thinking was that I could save money, and there would be the added bonus of a sense of accomplishment and empowerment by putting the kitchen together by myself.

-So last October, I met with Patrick Ryan, who heads up the kitchen department at IKEA Etobicoke (in Toronto’s West End).
+I scheduled a meeting with one of IKEA’s “co-workers” from the kitchen department.
 He helped me create a rough draft, then sent me home to think about all the things I wanted in my new kitchen.
 I downloaded the IKEA kitchen planning software from www.ikea.com, which let me see how all kinds of different combinations would look in my space.
-I finished designing my kitchen in November, used the IKEA software to make a printout of everything I’d need for the project, and placed my order.
-At the beginning of December, I invited a couple of friends over for a kitchen demolition party to make way for my new cabinets.
+I finished designing my kitchen a month later, used the IKEA software to make a printout of everything I’d need for the project, and placed my order.
+A couple of weeks later, I invited a couple of friends over for a kitchen demolition party (I lured them with the promise of sledgehammers and beer) to make way for my new cabinets.
 While pulling down the old ones, we started to notice some of the Very Bad Mistakes I mentioned earlier.

 I know when I’m in over my head, and promptly called for reinforcements in the form of a contractor I know socially.
 (N.B.
 Unless they give you a reason not to, always be nice to people: you never know when you may need to call on them to stop the walls from falling in on you – literally or metaphorically!)